openspending/os-cli/README.md

 The CLI has a helper command for working with config files: `openspending config`.

-* `openspending config read`: return the currently active config as JSON, or null.
 * `openspending config locate`: return the filepath of the currently active config as JSON, or null.
 * `openspending config ensure`: return the currently active config as JSON, creating a skeleton config first in $HOME if no config is found.
+* `openspending config read`: return the currently active config as JSON, or null.
+* `openspending config write '<json>'`: write additional data to config or create a new config file and return the currently active config as JSON.

 So, to configure correctly, do the following: